 The Detailed Demands for Grants are laid on the table of the Lok Sabha sometime after the presentation of the Budget, but before the discussion on Demands for Grants commences.
-Detailed Demands for Grants further elaborate the provisions included in the Demands for Grants as also actual expenditure during the previous year.
-A break-up of the estimates relating to each programme/organisation, wherever the amount involved is not less than '10 lakhs, is given under a number of object heads which indicate the categories and nature of expenditure incurred on that programme, like salaries, wages, travel expenses, machinery and equipment, grants-in-aid, etc. At the end of these Detailed Demands are shown the details of recoveries taken in reduction of expenditure in the accounts.
+Detailed Demands for Grants further elaborate the provisions included in the Demands for Grants as also the actual expenditure during the previous year.
+A break-up of the estimates relating to each programme/organisation, wherever the amount involved is not less than '10 lakhs, is given under a number of object heads which indicate the categories and nature of expenditure incurred on that programme, such as salaries, wages, travel expenses, machinery and equipment, grants-in-aid, etc. At the end of these Detailed Demands are shown the details of recoveries taken in reduction of expenditure in the accounts.

-3. (O) Outcome Budget
+3. (Q) Outcome Budget

 - (i) With effect from Financial Year 2007-08, the Performance Budget and the Outcome Budget hitherto presented to Parliament separately by Ministries/Departments, are merged and presented as a single document titled "Outcome Budget" by each Ministry/Department in respect of all Demands/ Appropriations controlled by them, except those exempted from this requirement.
-Outcome Budget broadly indicates physical dimensions of the financial budget of a Ministry/Department, indicating actual physical performance in the preceding year (2010-2011), performance in the first nine months (up to December) of the current year (2011-2012) and the targeted performance during the ensuing year (2012-2013). - (ii) Outcome Budget contains a brief introductory note on the organization and function of the Ministry/ Department, list of major programmes/schemes implemented by the Ministry/Department, its mandate, goal and policy framework, budget estimates, scheme-wise analysis of physical performance and linkage between financial outlays and outcome, review covering overall trends in expenditure vis-avis budget estimates in recent years, review of performance of statutory and autonomous bodies under the administrative control of the Ministry/Department, reform measures, targets and achievements and plan for future refinements.

-(iii) As far as feasible, coverage of women and SC/ST beneficiaries under various developmental schemes and schemes for the benefit of North Eastern Region are also separately indicated.
+The Outcome Budget broadly indicates physical dimensions of the financial budget of a Ministry/Department, indicating actual physical performance during the year 2014-2015, performance during the year 2015-2016 and the targeted performance during the year 2016-2017. - (ii) Outcome Budget contains a brief introductory note on the organization and functions of the Ministry/ Department, list of major programmes/schemes implemented by the Ministry/Department, its mandate, goal and policy framework, budget estimates, scheme-wise analysis of physical performance and linkage between financial outlays and outcome, review covering overall trends in expenditure vis-avis budget estimates in recent years, review of performance of statutory and autonomous bodies under the administrative control of the Ministry/Department, reform measures, targets and achievements and plans for future refinements. - (iii) As far as feasible, coverage of women and SC/ST beneficiaries under various developmental schemes and schemes for the benefit of North Eastern Region are also separately indicated.

-3. (P) Annual Reports
+3. (R) Annual Reports

-A descriptive account of the activities of each Ministry/Department during the year 2011-2012 is given in the document Annual Report which is brought out separately by each Ministry/Department and circulated to Members of Parliament at the time of discussion on the Demands for Grants.
+A descriptive account of the activities of each Ministry/Department during the year 2015-2016 is given in the document Annual Report which is brought out separately by each Ministry/Department and circulated to Members of Parliament at the time of discussion on the Demands for Grants.

-3. (Q) Economic Survey
+3. (S) Economic Survey